giuseppec/iml/README.md

 ---

-# Content of paper
+# Content of framework
-Modular approach of creating explanations (= feature contributions prediction, feature importance and surrogate models) Combines LIME, shapley, local/cluster/global interpretability.
+Modular approach of creating model-agnostic interpretations of machine learning models, like feature importances, feature effects and surrogate models.
-Combines method that dont require refitting of the machine learning model and that work with input, output of ML model.
+The framework covers permutation feature importance, partial dependence plots, LIME, etc.
+The framework works for any method that analysis input / output pairs of a function $\hat{f}(X)$

+Goal: R package and later JSS paper

 ![](framework.jpg)